FutureTechnology-me/hyena-mean-ecommerce/README.md

 This is a basic MEAN application which has

-- user Create, Read, Update
+- user Create, Read, Update, Delete
 - user authentication
 - product database
 - product seed